ALT-F4-LLC/symphony/README.md

 ## Concepts

-Below describes basic concepts of a Symphony environment.
+Below describes the basic requirements of a Symphony environment.

-### Consul

-Consul is used for service discovery and replicated key-value storage of state.
+- Consul: used for service discovery and replicated key-value storage of state.

-### APIServer

-APIServer handles all internal state changes and processes messages to services.
+- APIServer: used for all internal state changes and messages to services.

-### Block
+Below describes the optional cloud services and their functions.

-Block service handles provisioning of logical volumes to be used for other resources.
+- Block: used for provisioning logical volumes to be used with other resources.

 ## Development